thomasqjohns/speedhax/README.md

 A project that is scoped well and delivered completely but easy may beat a project that is not scoped well and delivered incomplete but was easy

 ## Past Results

+### 1st SpeedHack

+This was essentially the beta version.
+Super_testnet and Justin Moon and Intensethomas decided to create a Twitter ad network in 2 hours.
+The results are posted in this mediukm article.

+### 1st Official Hackathon

+This was our first Official SpeedHax held at TABCONF in atlanta.
+Justin Ragland,  ROcket city Bitcoin, Pleblab, and stacker news sponsered.